 (all on our doorstep) and great for adults and children

-Cairnie Fruit Farm: Another family run farm shop and fruit farm where you can pick your own fruit, try to find your way through the Maize Maze, relax in the café or use the funyard with go-carts, sunken trampolines, sand box, crazy swings, peddle tractors, bouncing pillow, 30ft flying fox, or 4WD barrel Bug Ride.
+Cairnie Fruit Farm: Another family run farm shop and fruit farm where you can pick your own fruit, try to find your way through the Maize Maze, relax in the café or use the funyard with go-carts, sunken trampolines, peddle tractors, bouncing pillow, 30ft flying fox, or 4WD barrel Bug Ride.

-Scottish Deer Centre: Take a walk on the wild side, and get close up to 13 species of deer, plus wolves, Lynx, Scottish Wildcats, Otters, and European Brown Bears. also has daily falconry shows, and indoor/outdoor play areas including an adventure playground, zip wire slides, climbing frames and pedal karts.
+Scottish Deer Centre: Take a walk on the wild side, and get close up to 13 species of deer, plus wolves, Lynx, Scottish Wildcats, Otters, and European Brown Bears.
+Also has daily falconry shows, and indoor/outdoor play areas.
 The Deer Centre also has a great café and a large Edinburgh Woollen mill shop with clothing, gifts, food and drink, and a Ponden Mill.

-Fife Zoo: The Fife Zoo is working to set up the best small zoo in Scotland and has recently opened a taster section where you can meet Zebras, porcupines, lovebirds, meerkats and marmosets.
-Located a short distance from Kilbride Cottage the Zoo is open 10-6pm (last entrance 5.15pm) and the admission price for their taster section is £2.50 for Adults and £1.50 for children, under Ones are free.
-There is also a wonderful Africafé and Sloth Play soft play area.
+Fife Zoo: The Fife Zoo is working to set up the best small zoo in Scotland and you can meet Zebras, porcupines, lovebirds, meerkats and marmosets.
+Located a short distance from Kilbride Cottage the Zoo is open 10-6pm (last entrance 5.15pm).
+You can also get refreshments in the Africafé.

 There are 1 or 2 golf courses in Fife (…ok there’s a few more….over 50!).
 Some of the courses nearest to Kilbride Cottage are: